splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 .. _phase1-arch-gdi:

-Onboarding phase part 2: Design your architecture and get data in
+Onboarding part 2: Design your architecture and get data in
 *********************************************************************

 In the second part of the onboarding phase you get familiar with important concepts, gather requirements, and begin integrating Splunk Observability Cloud into your existing environment.